ppy/osu-wiki/news/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/taiko/the-rift.jpg)](http://osu.ppy.sh/beatmapsets/445365)

-Having mapped a whole bunch of songs by Rainbowdragoneyes, [Mew104](https://osu.ppy.sh/users/2345156) finally pushed one of their renditions to rank!

-Each difficulty of the set features accurate and appropriate patterns throughout, being quite demanding, but still fair and fun to play, and the Guest Difficulty by [Ak1o](https://osu.ppy.sh/users/1600041) surely doesn't disappoint either, with a different approach that also suits the song well.
+Having mapped a whole bunch of songs by Rainbowdragoneyes, [Mew104](https://osu.ppy.sh/users/2345156) finally pushed one of their renditions to rank.
+Each difficulty of the set features accurate and appropiate patterns throughout, being quite demanding, but still fair, and the Guest Difficulty by [Ak1o](https://osu.ppy.sh/users/1600041) brings more even more variety to an already well-made varying set

 What's most impressive about the set though is the Ura Oni.
-This difficulty takes everything the song has to offer, tastefully uses patterns to highlight it accurately all the way through and keeps your attention with a bunch of varied patterns combined with variable snappings flowing into each other neatly, making the difficulty as a whole incredibly enjoyable!
+This difficulty takes everything the song has to offer and tastefully uses patterns in a way that makes the whole map fairly complex, but fitting to the song's nature with a nice mix of rather common, but also uncommon 1/4 + 1/6 snaps, as well as 1/6 leading into 1/3 snaps.

+Incredibly fun set and if you are looking for a challenge of the different kind, this map is definitely worth a shot!

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/taiko/showdown.jpg)](http://osu.ppy.sh/beatmapsets/438839)